Skip to content

 4. Update the portal's Portal URL setting

-Step 1: Configure DNS Records
+Step 1: Configure DNS records

 If using a subdomain like apps.yourdomain.com: